Unit Ball Graphs on Geodesic Spaces: Introduction

 \begin{theorem} Let $ (X,d) $ be a geodesic space.
 Then the following are equivalent: \begin{enumerate}[(1)] \item Every unit ball graph on $ X $ is (claw, net)-free. \item $ X $ has no tripod. \item $ X $ is homeomorphic to a manifold of dimension at most $ 1 $, that is, $ X $ is similar to $ S^{1} $ or isometric to an interval, that is, a convex subset of $ \mathbb{R} $. \end{enumerate} \end{theorem}

-\begin{remark} According to \cite{duffus1981forbidden}, every (claw, net)-free graph has a Hamiltonian path.
-Hence we can deduce that a graph is (claw, net)-free if and only if it is a Hamiltonian-hereditary graph, that is, every induced connected component of it has a Hamiltonian path as stated in \cite{damaschke1990hamiltonian-hereditary-u}.
+\begin{remark} According to \cite{damaschke1990hamiltonian-hereditary-u, duffus1981forbidden-ttaaog} (See also \cite[Theorem 7.1.7]{brandstadt1999graph}), every connected (claw, net)-free graph has a Hamiltonian path.
+Hence we can deduce that a graph is (claw, net)-free if and only if it is a Hamiltonian-hereditary graph, that is, every connected induced subgraph of it has a Hamiltonian path.

 Clearly, unit ball graphs on intervals and $ S^{1} $ are Hamiltonian-hereditary graphs.
-Theorem \ref{main 1-manifold} asserts that spaces whose unit ball graphs are Hamiltonian-hereditary graphs are exactly intervals and $ S^{1} $. \end{remark}
+Hence $ (\ref{main 1-manifold 3}) \Rightarrow (\ref{main 1-manifold 1}) $ of Theorem \ref{main 1-manifold} is true.
+Moreover, Theorem \ref{main 1-manifold} asserts that geodesic spaces whose unit ball graphs are Hamiltonian-hereditary graphs are exactly intervals and $ S^{1} $. \end{remark}

 Theorem \ref{main R-tree}, \ref{main 1-manifold}, and Table \ref{Tab:distinguishing table} lead to the following corollaries.

 \begin{corollary} Let $ (X,d) $ be a geodesic space.
 Then the following are equivalent: \begin{enumerate}[(1)] \item $ \UBG(X) = \UBG(\mathbb{R}) $. \item $ X $ is isometric to an interval which is not the single-point space. \end{enumerate} \end{corollary}